 - The Collection of the Supreme Court of the United States including James J. Ingwersen and Steve Petteway

-With the support of former clerks to Justice Stevens and other generous donors, in 2024 the John Paul Stevens Foundation supported 157 Stevens Fellows selected by 38 law schools and 3 nonprofits working on substantive issues that were of great importance to Justice Stevens.
+In 2025, with the support of Justice Stevens’ former law clerks and other generous donors, the John Paul Stevens Foundation supported 158 Stevens Fellows selected by 38 law schools and 3 nonprofits working on substantive issues that were of great importance to Justice Stevens.

-During their summers, the 2024 Stevens Fellows worked at more than 136 different public interest agencies in 23 different states, collectively doing over 50,000 hours of public interest legal work.
+During their summers, the 2025 Stevens Fellows worked at more than 135 different public interest agencies in 25 different states and Washington D.C., collectively doing over 50,000 hours of public interest legal work.

-During the summer of 2024, the Foundation also celebrated the selection of the 1,000th Stevens Fellow, a milestone moment in the program’s nearly three decade history.
-There are now over 1,100 alumni of the Stevens Fellowship, and 73% of the Fellows who have graduated from law school are working in public interest careers.
+Last year, the Foundation celebrated the selection of the 1,000th Stevens Fellow, a milestone moment in the program’s nearly 30-year history.
+There are now over 1,250 Alumni of the Stevens Fellowship, and 73% of the Fellows who have graduated from law school are working in public interest careers.